jacobkap/crimebythenumbers/docs/subsetting.md

                           "population", "ori", "agency_name")]
 ```

 We can do a quick check using the `unique()` function.
-The `unique()` prints all the unique values in a category, such as a column.
+The `unique()` function prints all the unique values in a category, such as a column.
 We will use it on the *state* and *year* columns to make sure only the values that we want are present.

 ```r